There are many distinct types of poker games, but the majority of them have many of the same fundamental poker rules for beginners.

 When a showdown begins, royal flushes and straight flushes, as well as four of a kind, full house, three of a kind, flushes, and straights, are frequently the greatest hands.

-Poker Hand Rankings rule from Highest to Lowest:
+Hand Rankings poker rules for beginners from Highest to Lowest:

 A royal flush is a poker hand that comprises five cards ranging in value from ten to ace, all of which are from the same suit.
 Keep in mind that these cards are listed in order.
 A ten, Jack, Queen, King, and Ace of hearts, for example.